robbertkl/RancherOS-Linode/README.md

 * Wait until the install script is finished
 * On tab *Dashboard*, click *Reboot*
-* Your Linode will now reboot into RancherOS and you'll be able to SSH with user rancher using the SSH keys you supplied in the cloud-config file.
+* Your Linode will now reboot into RancherOS and you'll be able to SSH with user *rancher* using the SSH keys you supplied in the cloud-config file.

+To run the Rancher management platform run see the <a href="http://docs.rancher.com/os/quick-start-guide/#using-rancher-management-platform-with-rancheros">Rancher documentation</a>

 ## Command line arguments